MF366-Coding/The-Ultimate-Minigame-Collection/README.md

 # The Ultimate Minigame Collection (TUMC)
 > [!IMPORTANT]
 > It's time to wave TUMC goodbye.
 Due to how old TUMC is, it's getting increasingly harder to go through its messy codebase.
 That and the fact I went to release a version that I ended up not releasing caused me to finally archive this project.
-A part of this program's history lives on Norb's Commandline Pong (https://GitHub.com/norbcodes/CommandlinePong).
+A part of this program's history lives on Norb's [Commandline Pong](https://GitHub.com/norbcodes/Commandline-Pong).
 Thank you.

 # Installation